 Mixing the Salts

 Salt bath annealing of the material (brass) requires three different types of salts.
-Potassium Nitrate, Sodium Nitrate, and Sodium Nitrate are mixed to prepare the salt for the salt bath annealing.
+Potassium Nitrate, Sodium Nitrate, and Sodium Nitrate are mixed.
 The mass/mass mixture of three salts are prepared by mixing 50% of potassium nitrate, 45% of sodium nitrite, and 5% of sodium nitrate.
 Melting points of the salts are given below:

 - Potassium Nitrate = 334 ˚C